Skip to content

 Note: Ensure the user has AWS console access before proceeding.

-1. Log in to AWS Console and Access Redshift
+1. Log in to AWS Console and access Redshift

-1. Login to the AWS Console.
+a.
+Login to the AWS Console.

 Untitled